uio-carpentry/organisational/workshop_operations/workshop-guide.md

 * collect essentials from the workshop room and make sure the room looks OK for the next user
    * check whether tables need a quick wipe, especially the table having the coffee cans on
    * empty tables
+* collect attendance list and transfer attendance to Pindena
+* send an email via Pindena with follow-up info and the post-workshop questionnaire to attendants, using this [template](/post_workshop_email_template.md)